jundalisay/spblist/content/en/bio/solutions/covid.md

 MERS | Qatar's increased LNG production | Climate agreements

-The pattern of past epidemics show that the more brutal, and more concentrated the suffering, death, and destruction imposed by an event, the more probability there is for a serious diseases to emerge.
+The pattern of past epidemics show that the more brutal, and more concentrated the suffering, death, and destruction imposed by an event, the more probability there is for a serious diseases to emerge*.
 The brutality of the destruction of the plants and animals in the Amazon rainforest is unrivaled in all of human history, and really began in 2019.
 And so Nature responds with a disease that is equally brutal on humans.

+> *Update March 2024: The destruction of natural environments also evict the Positive Elementals, causing them to be replaced by Negative ones.
+These then cause negative real effects on people, animals, etc. This can be easily seen in crime-infested poor neighborhoods, or disease-filled polluted districts.

 {{< img src="/photos/physics/fires.jpg" alt="Amazon fires" cap="Donald Trump created a trade war with China, reducing US soybean exports.
 This caused China to source its soybeans from Brazil instead, causing Brazil to wipe out its forests to plant soybeans" >}}